 Continue almost daily foam rolling.
 N. I foam rolled before my runs.
 That’s all.

 Continue to try to eat intuitively — unless the weight starts to creep up.
 Y.Weight is basically in maintenance mode, and that’s okay.

-Which leads me to July Goals:
+Which leads me to August Goals:

 Set an intention for each run.
 I enjoy this goal!